Manikantan16/Candidate-Registration-Form-using-Python-Tkinter/README.md

           Enter the "Mobile" <br/>
           Select the desired "Course" <br/>
           Enter the "Fees" <br/>
-    and click "Add" Student details will be added and displayed in the list below.
+    and click "Add" Student details will be added and displayed in the list/treeview below.

    <b>Update: </b><br/>
        Select a student from the list, update the necessary details, and click "Update."
-The student's information will be updated and reflected in the list below.<br/>
+The student's information will be updated and reflected in the list/ treeview below.<br/>

    <b>Delete: </b><br/>
        Select a student from the list and click "Delete."
 A confirmation message will appear asking whether you want to delete the record.
 If you choose "Yes," the student's details will be deleted.
-If you choose "No," the details will remain, and the list will be displayed again.<br/>
+If you choose "No," the details will remain, and the list/treeview will be displayed again.<br/>

    <b>Reset: </b><br/>
        The "Reset" button will clear all the fields.

    <b>Exit: </b><br/>
      Clicking "Exit" will prompt a confirmation message asking if you really want to close the window.
 If you select "Yes," the window will close.
-If you select "No," it will return to the previous state, and the details will remain displayed in the list below.
+If you select
+    "No," it will return to the previous state, and the details will remain displayed in the list/treeview below.

   <b>Search All: </b><br/>
      You can search for a record, and if it exists, it will be displayed; otherwise, no results will be shown.